mohamedtouihri/E-Learning/README.md

 ## Project Description

-This project is a simple web application that allows users to change the background color of a web page by clicking a button.
-It is implemented using HTML and CSS.
+The E-Learning Web Page Project is a prototype for an educational platform, built using HTML and CSS.
 <h3 align="left">🛠 Language and tools</h3>

 ###